b. 1975, Chicago, IL

 Amanda Ross-Ho was born in Chicago in 1975.
 She currently lives and works in Los Angeles.
-Ross-Ho has exhibited widely in museums and galleries worldwide.
-She has had solo exhibitions at Bonner Kunstverein, Bonn (2017); The Museum of Contemporary Art, Los Angeles (2012); The Museum of Contemporary Art, Cleveland (2014); and Praz-Delavallade, Paris (2015).
-Her work has been included in group exhibitions at the 2008 Whitney Biennal, New York; the Museum of Modern Art, New York (2010); Henry Art Gallery, Seattle (2010); and Orange County Museum of Art, Newport Beach (2011); among many other institutions.
+Ross-Ho has exhibited widely in museums and galleries worldwide, including solo exhibitions at Bonner Kunstverein, Bonn (2017); Vleeshal, Middleburg (2016); Praz-Delavallade, Paris (2015); The Museum of Contemporary Art, Cleveland (2014); and the Museum of Contemporary Art, Los Angeles (2012).
+Her work has been included in group exhibitions at The Walker Art Center, Minneapolis (2016), Orange County Museum of Art, Newport Beach (2011); Henry Art Gallery, Seattle (2010); the Museum of Modern Art, New York (2010); the Whitney Biennial, New York (2008); among many other institutions.

 All images © Amanda Ross-Ho.

 Amanda Ross-Ho presents a new exhibition for the Dodd Galleries comprised of video, sculpture and textiles.
 Continuing her ongoing interest in the recursive ecologies of observed phenomena, sites of production, and individual versus collective experience, THIS IS A DEVELOPING STORY combines amplified forms into a theatrical tableau.